 If you’re an animal lover, you can use your old clothes to raise funds for Animal Refuge Kansai (ARK).
 Admittedly, it’s a little far away, but we couldn’t find a set-up like this in Kanto.
 You just chuck your clothes in a box, pay for postage (not a lot, usually) and off it goes to Orange Thrifty.
 Once they get the goods, they’ll give you a confirmation call, then sort and sell your stuff.
 They actually support two charities, so you can specify if you’d like the money from your clothes to support volunteer activities in Kobe (human stuff) instead.

-You could also support a different charity organisation, Akasugu Net, which helps to pay for vaccines for needy children.
+You could also support a different charity organisation, the interestingly named Zexy Baby, which helps to pay for vaccines for needy children.
 It’s a little bit more complicated, but there are coupons involved as incentives.
 You can read about it here (note that it’s in Japanese).

 Flog Your Old Clothes at Mode Off